Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 It's much more from a philosophical, humanistic point of view to say, hey, we are human.
 It can be as simple as that. *- precis of Felix - 47:41*

+### Yoram - We are here because of a survival need to change.

+I completely agree with Felix and Nikolas.
+Pluralism is obviously excellent and good.
+On paper Cardano’s objective is to make this world better for all.
+But there is a challenge with everyone values.

+Most of the people in the world live in a state of dictatorship.
+I think we are here, because of a survival need to change.
+At least myself.
+Most of us are not happy with the system we live in.
+For many of us it is a survival challenge that we want to create, to make this world a better for all.

+Therefore, we're in this blockchain (Cardano) not in other blockchains.
+Where the main goal of the blockchain is to create community.
+I would challenge that I must agree with everyone else’s value.
+There are some values in the world today, like human equality, just to give an example, which I don't agree with.

+I am dedicating my years now to do more on climate change.
+That is a survival need for the planet, for us.
+For me it's not a game.
+I know that we have fun.
+And let's enjoy it and make mistakes.
+It's experiment and it's amazing, incredible.
+But it goes further than a game.
+It is part of the lives we want to create going forward. *- precis of Felix - 50:04*